 It is expected that residents attend community meetings with their Resident Advisors, and/or Community Director where students receive important information regarding their housing and the campus community.
-To ensure that this information is received, students are strongly encouraged to check their university email.
+To ensure that this information is received, students are strongly encouraged to check their preferred email.
+Preferred email may be edited through MyInfo.
+Students are strongly encouraged to check their university email for important communications.
 Email communication constitutes official notification from the university.
 Failure to check this university-issued email accounts does not negate a student’s’ responsibility to respond to the provided information.

 The legality of showing videos (VHS, DVD, film, etc.) in University Student Housing is still largely unresolved.
 It has not truly been tested in the courts and, until it is, there is no legal precedent established.
 Please adhere to the following guidelines.

 - The University and its staff cannot rent videos without paying additional price for copyright privileges.

 - It is against copyright law to have a public showing of videos; the problem is coming up with a consistent definition of “public.”
 The safest approach is to use floor lounges or rooms other than the main lobby.

 - Money may not be charged for video showings.

 - The showing of adult videos is prohibited in public areas.